Auto Collision Repair and Refinishing Technician

 View course descriptions of all required courses

 405-121 Auto Collision Fundamentals

-This course will introduce the student to the auto collision industry.
-The student will examine available occupations, ASE Certifications, I-CAR Certification, pay rates, and job expectations.
-The student will be taught basic hand tool usage, safety requirements, and correct use of lifting equipment.
+Gain an introduction to the auto collision industry.
+Examine available occupations, ASE Certifications, I-CAR Certification, pay rates and job expectations.
+Learn basic hand tool usage, safety requirements and correct use of lifting equipment.

 405-126 Collision Panel Repair & Prep